tag/msis-lesson-plan-2020/05 VueJs.md

     - Try to add the same `{{2+2}}` snip elsewhere on the page.
 What happens?
     - **TIP:** Don't make the parent of your app `<body>` as Vue changes/refreshes the element's DOM regularly, and using body is not recommended.

-  * [SKIP for now] Use a [IIFE function](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression), an "Immediately Invoked Function Expression"
+  // * SKIP for now Use a [IIFE function](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression), an "Immediately Invoked Function Expression"

   * Test to see whether the app is active!